menu

 Sensory bins:

 • Water table: add aquarium pebbles to create a lake.
 Use miniature dinosaurs.
-Cut styrofoam plates or trays to make islands.
+Cut styrofoam plates or trays to represent islands.

 Science: